Cycling and bikeways

 Riding a bike not only improves health and fitness, but is also beneficial to the environment and motorists by reducing greenhouse gases, noise and traffic congestion.
 Best of all, the city’s bikeways are designed to cater for all levels of rider ability.

-Bikeways are an opportunity for Council to provide safe transport alternatives to cars and improve recreational opportunities for the community.
-It’s all part of Council’s ambition for a sustainable, growing city.
-By working together with the community and State Government, Council is helping to promote cycling as a popular transit option now and into the future.
+Bikeways are an opportunity for the City to provide safe transport alternatives to cars and improve recreational opportunities for the community.
+It’s all part of our ambition for a sustainable, growing city.
+By working together with the community and State Government, we are helping to promote cycling as a popular transit option now and into the future.

 Jumping aboard the two-wheeled transport may even let you see different aspects of the Gold Coast you never knew existed.
 It’s a great way to explore the city.